AER-RC/MT_CKD/README.md

 This repository contains code for the AER continuum used in [LBLRTM](https://github.com/AER-RC/LBLRTM) and as a standalone model, MT_CKD.
 MT_CKD is an enhancement ot the original CKD model

+If any build or run issues occur, please [create an issue](https://github.com/AER-RC/mt-ckd/issues) or contact the [AER-RC Group](https://github.com/AER-RC).

 # Cloning the Latest Release

 Assuming the output directory should be `mt-ckd`: